benmiller314/cdm2019fall/plans/lesson-16.md

 2. to explore the affordances of the web design stack as a medium, and especially its ability to _flexibly render content for multiple audiences or reading priorities_.

 <div class="alert alert-success">
-To read the full assignment – and make a copy for yourself – go to <strong><a href="https://github.com/benmiller314/website-portfolio-2019fall#project-3-website-portfolio">github.com/benmiller314/website-portfolio-2019fall</a></strong>.
+To read the full assignment – and fork a copy for yourself – go to <strong><a href="https://github.com/benmiller314/website-portfolio-2019fall#project-3-website-portfolio">github.com/benmiller314/website-portfolio-2019fall</a></strong>.
 </div>

 Let's read through this together.